The Long-Term Effects of Spinal Cord Injuries

 The cost of healing or living with a spinal cord injury can be astronomical.
 According to one study, the first-year cost of living with a spinal cord injury can range from $32,000 to over $1 million, depending on the severity of the injury.
 These costs include medical bills, rehabilitation, and other expenses related to adjusting to life with a spinal cord injury.
 The cost of living with an injury like this each subsequent year can range from $4,000 to over $250,000.

 If you have suffered a spinal cord injury, a lawyer can help you get compensation, regardless of the severity of your injury.
 The long-term costs associated with managing a spinal cord injury can be substantial, and the burden should not fall entirely on the victim, particularly if the injury was caused by someone else’s negligence.
-The Law Offices of Pat Maloney, P.C., represents clients throughout San Antonio.
+Pat Maloney: Accident & Injury Attorney represents clients throughout San Antonio.
 To schedule your free consultation, contact us today by calling our office or completing our contact form.